brandonbloom/test2/SPEC.md

 ### Asserters

-During execution of a test-fn, `*test-results*` is a ref to a seq.
+During execution of a test-fn, `*assertion-results*` is a ref to a vec.
 Asserters are helper functions that should take some assertion, evaluate it, and conj an assertion-result onto it.

 Note: if an unexpected error occurred (not specified by the